 Will I go to jail?

 Judges typically impose fines for first-time offenders convicted of minor charges.
-And for more serious convictions, judges may agree to probation and/or alternative sentencing such as electronic monitoring.
+And for more serious convictions and violent crimes, judges may agree to probation and/or alternative sentencing such as electronic monitoring.

 How long will my case stay on my record?

 Any charge that gets dismissed may be sealed right away.
 Otherwise, there is a one- to five-year waiting period to seal a conviction.
 And convictions for the following crimes may never be sealed:

 - Class 1 felonies, class 2 felonies, class 3 felonies, and level 1 drug felonies

 - Misdemeanor traffic offenses

 Record sealing is not automatic.
 Filing a petition is required.